 The range and quantities of hazardous substances used on the Pomona College campus require chemical safety training in order to minimize accidental chemical releases and ensure that when one does occur, it is handled in a safe manner.
 For this reason, Chemical Safety Training is required for all students who work with chemicals.

-Material Safety Data Sheets (MSDSs) provide spill and leak procedures for individual chemicals.
+Safety Data Sheets (SDSs) provide spill and leak procedures for individual chemicals.
 This information should be reviewed during training conducted under either the Hazard Communication Standard (29 CFR 1910.1200) or the Laboratory Standard (29 CFR 1910.1450).
-Copies of MSDSs should be received with shipments of new materials and should be maintained in each applicable work location.
+Copies of SDSs should be received with shipments of new materials and maintained in each applicable work location.

 Spill kits should be available to clean up minor spills.
-The MSDS will provide instructions and proper personal protective equipment requirements for cleaning up minor spills.
+The SDS will provide instructions and proper personal protective equipment requirements for cleaning up minor spills.
 Spill kits are commercially available from most chemical supply companies.
-If assistance is needed in obtaining an appropriate spill kit, contact the Pomona College Environmental Health and Safety Office at 909-607-1668.
+If assistance is needed in obtaining an appropriate spill kit, contact the Pomona College Environmental Health and Safety Office at 909-607-7359.

 Major and Minor Spills